syncfusion-content/windowsforms-docs/WindowsForms/Maps/Layers.md

 # Layers

-Map is maintained through Layers, and it can accommodate one or more layers.
+Map is maintained through layers, and it can accommodate one or more layers.

 ## MultiLayer

-The Multilayer support allows you to load multiple shape files in a single container, enabling maps to display more information.
+The multilayer support allows to load multiple shape files in a single container by enabling maps to display more information.

-### Adding Multiple shape files
+### Adding multiple shape files

 This feature enables the map to load multiple types of shape files in a single container.
 Basically, shape files contain point shapes in a single container.

 Situations arise where any combination of available shape files needs to be loaded in a single container.
-In such situations this feature enables the map to load multiple shape layers in a single container.
+In such situations, this feature enables the map to load multiple shape layers in a single container.

-### Adding Multiple layers
+### Adding multiple layers

 ShapeFileLayer is the core layer of the map.
 Multiple layers can be added in the ShapeFileLayer itself.
 They have to be added in SubShapeFileLayer within the ShapeFileLayer.

 ### SubShapeFileLayers

-SubShapeFileLayer is the collection of SubShapeFileLayer.
+SubShapeFileLayer is a collection of SubShapeFileLayer.
 SubShapeFileLayer is also a type of ShapeFileLayer.
 The following code adds multiple layers into the ShapeFileLayer.

 ### Code sample: